 We are implored to practice the six glorious virtues because those six lead us sooner or later, like gates or portals, to the seventh, which is the great goal of all.

 In his “Way of the Bodhisattva” or “Guide to the Bodhisattva Way of Life,” the 8th century Indian Buddhist Master Shantideva affirms, “All the joy the world contains has come through people wishing happiness for others.
 All the misery the world contains has come through people wanting pleasure for themselves.”
-The essence of the Buddhist message is that desire is the cause of all suffering and selfishness the great curse of humanity.
+The essence of the Buddhist message is that personal desire is the cause of all suffering and selfishness is the great curse of humanity.

 Shantideva also says: